Zach J. Meyer

 I also illustrated for Stone Soup magazine from 2006 - 2009

-- Creator of UE4 and Unity assets including props, environment pieces, and characters for video games and other experiences
+- Creator of assets including props, environments, and characters for simulations, games, and other interactive experiences

 -Builder of high poly models to bake and low poly game resolution models to make topology and materials for game assets